Esports-Medusa/UOBLearn/README.md

 4) a summary of implemented functionalities;
 5) describe the contribution percentage to the project and describe the specific work done.

+### What is UOBLearn and its purpose
+UOBLearn is a support platform specifically designed  for Computer Science students at the University of Birmingham.
+Its primary purpose is to help students who are struggling with a certain aspect of their course or module by offering quick access to high-quality, free online resources and one-to-one academic support from mentors.

+By centralising academic resources and personalised mentorship in a singular platform, UOBLearn aims to encourage students to take greater ownership of their learning.

+While platforms like Canvas offer core course materials, they don’t offer a space for students to access tailored content or request one-to-one academic mentorship.
+UOBLearn fills this gap in the university’s existing systems by combining curated resources with a mentoring system that directly connects students to university professors for extra support.

+We implemented three key features in this prototype:
+- users can securely log in
+- search for available topics and save useful resources
+- request academic support from registered mentors and schedule one-to-one sessions based on availability and shared interests.

+This prototype demonstrates the fundamental functionality of the UOBLearn platform that would be essential in the full-scale implementation showcasing the core architecture and operation of the UOBLearn platform.

 ### How to Run the Project